llbranco/PPPwn_STvBox/README.md

 > [!NOTE]
-> credits for everyone that made armbian, goldhen, PPPwn, PPPwn_Cpp, PI-Pwn-Stooged possible and me for this image
+> credits for everyone that made armbian, goldhen, PPPwn, PPPwn_Cpp, PI-Pwn-Stooged possible and me for this SD.img

 ## how to install